DavidSantia/endpoint/README.md

 ### Weather Offices, JSON API example

-The sample program [examples/get-json.go](https://github.com/DavidSantia/endpoint/blob/master/examples/get-json.go) uses the National Weather Service JSON API.
+The sample program [examples/get-json.go](https://github.com/DavidSantia/endpoint/blob/master/examples/get-json.go) uses the National Weather Service API.
 For example, you can use this API to locate the San Diego weather office as follows:
 * https://api.weather.gov/offices/SGX

 So requests take the form